-Margin is a term used in the financial world to indicate a guarantee that must be placed by the holder of a position (sell or buy) in securities trading, options, or futures contracts to protect the credit risk of counterparty partners.
+Margin is a term used in the financial world to indicate a guarantee that must be placed by the holder of a position (selling or buying) in securities trading, options, or futures contracts to protect the credit risk of counterparties.

-Margin is expressed as a presentation of a position size (eg 5% or 1%) and the only reason to have funds on your trading account to ensure sufficient margin.
-With a 1% margin, for example for a $ 1 000 000 position you only need a deposit of $ 10 000.
+Margin is expressed as a presentation of a position size (for example 5% or 1%) and the only reason to have funds on your trading account is to ensure sufficient margin.
+With a margin of 1%, for example for the position of $ 1 000 000 you only need a deposit of $ 10 000.
 Margin Call at 50% and Stop Out at 30%.

-The use of leverage allows you to trade in a position larger than the amount of funds you have on your account.
-Leverage is expressed as a ratio, for example 50: 1, 100: 1, or 200: 1.
+Using leverage allows you to trade in a position that is greater than the amount of funds you have in your account.
+Leverage is expressed as a ratio, for example 50: 1, or 100: 1.
 In the world of finance and forex, leverage refers to the use of various financial instruments or loan funds to increase the potential return on an investment.
-The existence of this leverage is what makes more traders can take part, not only those who have large funds, because leverage makes the capital requirements to participate in forex trading becomes smaller.
+The existence of this leverage is what makes more traders can take part, not only those who have large funds, because leverage makes capital requirements to participate in forex trading to be smaller.

-On the one hand, using leverage, you can make a considerable profit from your relatively small initial investment.
-On the other hand, you can also experience losses drastically if you do not apply appropriate risk management.
+On the one hand, using leverage, you can make substantial profits from your relatively small initial investment.
+On the other hand, you can also experience a drastic loss if you do not apply the right risk management.

-Once your equity drops below 50% of the margin required to maintain your trading position, we will try to notify you with a margin call warning that you do not have enough capital to support your trading position.
+Once your equity falls below 50% of the margin needed to maintain your trading position, we will try to inform you with a margin call warning that you do not have enough capital to support your trading position.

 Stop-out level refers to the level of equity when your open trading position can be automatically closed.